Are You Suffering From Watery Eyes?

-In many cases a watery eye occurs as a result of poorly functioning tear drainage system or a blocked tear duct.
+In many cases watery eyes occurs as a result of poorly functioning tear drainage system, or one or both tear ducts blocked.
 It can also happen because there is a narrow or misplaced tear drainage opening (punctum), or because the eyelids have become lax, which has resulted in the failure of the normal tear drainage pump.

 Symptoms of watery eyes

 Whilst the symptoms can sometimes be harmless, many patients complain that the watering causes visual problems and irritation.
 Typical symptoms include; blurry vision, sore, irritated eyelids, discomfort and ‘sticky’ eyes.

 It is also very common for patients to be bothered by others misinterpreting their condition as crying, which can cause embarrassment and misunderstanding at work and in social settings.